Paul Dirac: Commemoration

-Dirac died on 20 October 1984 in Tallahassee, Florida, at the age of 82, and is buried at Tallahassee's Roselawn Cemetery.
 Dirac's childhood home in Bishopston, Bristol, is commemorated with a blue plaque, and the nearby Dirac Road is named in recognition of his links with the city of Bristol.
 A commemorative stone was erected in a garden in Saint-Maurice, Switzerland, the town of origin of his father's family, on 1 August 1991.
 On 13 November 1995 a commemorative marker, made from Burlington green slate and inscribed with the Dirac equation, was unveiled in Westminster Abbey.
 The Dean of Westminster, Edward Carpenter, had initially refused permission for the memorial, thinking Dirac to be anti-Christian, but was eventually (over a five-year period) persuaded to relent.